geelweb/geelweb-django-contactform/README.md

 ### settings.py

-Edit your settings.py file and add the following line into your INSTALLED_APPS
+Edit your settings.py file and add `geelweb.django.contactform` to the `INSTALLED_APPS`

-	'geelweb.django.contactform'

-Then define the following configuration properties
+Settings properties

+*CONTACTFORM_RECIPIENTS*: list of email address the messages will be sent.

 	CONTACTFORM_RECIPIENTS = [
 	    'yourname@example.com',
 	    'anotherperson@example.com'
 	    ]

+*CONTACTFORM_SUBJECT_PREFIX*: A prefix to add to the email subject

 	CONTACTFORM_SUBJECT_PREFIX = 'mail from contactform'